grippy/node-multivariate/README.md

 		</body>
 	</html>

 # Hosting this application

-In the above examples, we're serving the node-multivariate app on localhost:8000.
+In the above example, we're serving the multivariate app on localhost:8000.
-Since this doesn't work in production you'll probably want to host this through a sub-domain.
+You'll probably want to host this on a different domain or sub-domain of your application.
+In addition, also point your webserver to the 'static/' directory so it handles serving the client api.